watashiniuta/node.js-express-board-tutorial/README.md

 - **👍 Likes System**: Like/Dislike functionality for posts, upments, and downments.
 - **🗄️ Database Integration**: MySQL database stores all application data.
 - **🖥️ Responsive UI**: Frontend rendered using EJS templates with jQuery and AJAX for dynamic interactions.
+- **👁️ Views**: Track and display the number of times a post is viewed.

 ---